ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 </plugin>
 ```

->NOTE: Both `introspectSchema` and `generateClient` goals are bound to the same `generate-sources` Maven lifecycle phase.
+>NOTE: Both `introspect-schema` and `generate-client` goals are bound to the same `generate-sources` Maven lifecycle phase.
 >As opposed to Gradle, Maven does not support explicit ordering of goals.
 Maven Mojos will be executed in the order they
 >are defined in your `pom.xml` build file.